gregdferrell/flower-classifier-web/README.md

 See [ops/README.md](ops/README.md) for instructions on how to serve this application using Gunicorn and Nginx on Ubuntu 16.04.

 ## TODO
-- Add asychronous calling of classifier & graph loading after initial page load
+- Add asychronous calling of classifier & graph loading after initial page load to test images page
 - Improve C3 graph style